hertzmann/hertzmann.github.io/_posts/2026-07-13-brain-not-a-computer.md

 ---
 layout: page
 title: "The Brain Is Not Just A Computer, and Cannot Be Simulated by One"
-summary: Saying otherwise is either false or profoundly misleading.
+description: Saying otherwise is either false or profoundly misleading.
 author:  AaronHertzmann
 image: "/images/brains/neuron_diagram.png"
-og:image: "/images/brains/neuron_diagram.png"
 ---

 # The Brain Is Not Just A Computer, and Cannot Be Simulated by One